PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Database-Services/multi%2Dinstance-sql-servers/rcm%2Ddb01e1.md

 	RestrictedKrbHost/rcm-db02e1.openvista.net
 	HOST/rcm-db02e1.openvista.net
 ```

 # RESOLUTION
+---

-looks like the 'http/' service class is already registered to 'rcm-db02e1' for the 'aatrcmpbi' service account!!
+**_looks like the 'http/' service class is already registered to 'rcm-db02e1' for the 'aatrcmpbi' service account!!_**

+---

-Sooo... let's fix that!
+# Sooo... let's fix that tonight!!!